JvanKatwijk/qt-dab/README.md

  * https://github.com/JvanKatwijk/qt-dab/releases.
 The installer will install the executable as well as required libraries.

+:information_source: The releases section contains 3 Windows installers.
+One for a 64 bit version, and 2 for a 32 bit version.
+The 2 versions for 32 bit differ in theit support for RTLSDR type devices.
+It seems that the support library for the V4 versions of the RTLSDR dongle are rather deaf when used with a V3 dongle.
+The V3 version therefore is equipped with an older version of the support library, and the other version with the library for the V4 version of the dongle.
+The 64 bit version has support for the V4 stick.

-:information_source: Note that the device libraries for the SDRplay devices and the Adalm Pluto device library are not included in the installer, they require = if used - a separate installation.
+:information_source: Note that the device libraries for the SDRplay devices and the Adalm Pluto device library are **NOT** included in the installer, they require = if used - a separate installatio.
+See below for details.

 Installation on Linux-x64
 =================================================================